 The arrival of WordPress

 In about 2003, a blogging platform called B2 forked into something called WordPress.
 Back then, blogging was supposed to be personal.
-Anyone who put an ad on a blog was considered a hideous, overly commercial greed monster.
-Remember, at this point, major stores, banks and restaurants didn’t even own domains, and many people wanted the web to stay free of commerce.
-But folks were still recovering from the Dot-Com Crash of 2000, and Adsense was a great way to earn some income if you couldn’t find a job.
+Anyone who put an ad on a blog was considered a hideous, corrupt greed monster.
+Remember, at this point, major stores, banks and restaurants didn’t even own domains.
+Many people wanted the web to stay free of commerce.
+But unemployed folks were still recovering from the Dot-Com Crash of 2000, and Adsense was a great way to earn some income.

 I was running several affiliate marketing websites, and I also had a passion topic I wanted to blog about.
-I did two things everyone thought was crazy: I started a blog with ads, and I converted some of my affiliate marketing websites to WordPress even though I wasn’t formatting them like blogs.
+So I did two things everyone thought was crazy: I started a blog with ads, and I converted some of my affiliate marketing websites to WordPress even though I wasn’t formatting them like blogs.
 It was a lot easier than hand coding pages, and once I taught myself enough PHP, it was easy to make a WordPress site look just about any way you wanted.
-Within a year or so, WordPress rolled out the ability to have pages and static home pages, and that made it even easier.
 Note that we didn’t have paid themes that did the coding for you back then.
-Because I had to do it all myself, to this day I can troubleshoot a theme that isn’t doing what I want it to do, without paying a designer and waiting until they get around to it.
+Because I had to do it all myself, to this day I can troubleshoot a theme that isn’t doing what I want it to do, without paying a designer and wondering if their work was solid.

-At this point, bloggers weren’t taken seriously, and the idea of being a full-time blogger seemed impossible.
+At this point, webmasters didn’t take bloggers seriously, and the idea of being a full-time blogger seemed impossible.
 I called myself a “webmaster” to avoid the stigma.

 What I learned

 By now I knew HTML, CSS and just enough PHP to be dangerous.
 I had also been studying marketing and testing ad networks other than AdSense.
-I was determined to build sites that adhered not to “what works on Adsense”, but proven, tested marketing methods that would still work even if Google disappeared from the face of the earth.
+My sites adhered not to “what works on Adsense”, but proven, tested marketing methods that would still work even if Google disappeared.
 I had no interest in relying solely on Google and AdSense, or any other “eggs in one basket” solution.
-I couldn’t afford Photoshop, but I’d found GIMP, a very powerful free alternative, and I taught myself enough graphic design to do passable logos and site graphics.
-Of course, back then you wanted to keep graphics to a minimum because people were still using dial-up modems and every image slowed down pageloads.
-So I learned an awful lot about optimizing images and eliminating “code bloat”– unnecessary code that slows down your website for no good reason.
+I couldn’t afford Photoshop, but I’d found GIMP, a very powerful free alternative, and taught myself enough graphic design to do passable logos and site graphics.
+Of course, back then you wanted to keep graphics to a minimum because people were still using dial-up modems and every image slowed down page loads.
+So I learned a lot about optimizing images and eliminating “code bloat”– unnecessary code that slows down your website for no good reason.

 I also learned from some mistakes.
-I survived a lot of ad networks suddenly disappearing, owing me money I never recovered.
-I went through so many bad hosts who disappeared in the night or let my sites get hacked by porn people before I learned how to find the good ones.
+Ad networks would disappear in the night, owing me money I never recovered.
+Bad hosts did the same thing, or let my sites get hacked by porn people.
 I remember this one host that looked very professional and provided really good support.
 Then suddenly one day in August, my website was gone, and so was the host’s site.
 Turned out he was a 14-year-old kid who’d been charging hosting to his mom’s credit card and then reselling it piece by piece to his customers.
-The web was the wild West – anybody could set up what looked like a legitimate business, and then rip you off.

 How I lived until my sites made money

 Throughout this time, I had a full-time job.
-I owned a laptop instead of a desktop, and bought it with me to my jobs so I could work on my websites during lunch.
-I worked evenings and weekends, and once I even had a boss who was kind enough to let me work on my sites in my spare time at work.
+I owned a laptop instead of a desktop, and I bought it with me to my jobs.
+I worked during lunch, and on evenings and weekends.
+The normal workweek was 60-80 hours for about 10 years.